courselabs/kubernetes/labs/namespaces/README.md

 Run some DNS queries inside the sleep Pod:

 ```
+# this won't return an address - the Service is in a different namespace:
 kubectl exec pod/sleep -- nslookup whoami-np

+# this includes the namespace, so it will return an IP address:
 kubectl exec pod/sleep -- nslookup whoami-np.whoami.svc.cluster.local
 ```